 - You can freeze fresh squash for at least 1 – 3 months.

 This soup can be prepared in many different ways.
 Most Calabaza soup recipes contain meat or poultry and rarely seafood.
 The most common seafood is shrimp.

 - Seafood: season the shrimp with Noubess Seafood Seasoning, olive oil and lemon juice and marinate for at least fifteen minutes before adding it to the squash mixture.

-- Beef: season the beef with Noubess Steak Seasoning, olive oil, lemon, thyme, parsley, onion and marinate for at least 30 minutes or overnight.
+- Beef: season the beef with Noubess Steak Seasoning, olive oil, lemon, thyme, parsley, and onion and marinate for at least 30 minutes or overnight.
 Cook meat until fully cooked.
-Use meat cooking liquid to season soup.
+Use meat cooking liquid to season the soup.

 - Vegetarian/Vegan: Cook the squash as you normally would.
 Sautee the vegetables with oil, onion, Noubess Original Hot and Spicy Condiments with Herbs.
 Use fresh a mixture of fresh herbs and spices to season the broth.

 Here’s the recipe for this delicious soup.
 Make your version of soup joumou today and let us know what you think/